 CARE AND MAINTENANCE:

 When ordering Mirth Tiles, please keep in mind that because wood is a natural product no two will be exactly alike.
 We think this adds to the beauty of the floors and gives them character not found in other types of manufactured tiles.
-Sometimes the variation is more obvious and for this reason we recommend ordering a 5% overage in case some of the tiles do not meet with your approval.
-The tiles are designed to be installed with cross grains and due to the tongue and groove construction, this cannot be changed.
-Depending on the color of the tile it may be more obvious than others.
+Sometimes the variation is more obvious and for this reason we recommend ordering a 10% overage in case some of the tiles do not meet your approval.
+Depending on the pattern, most of our tiles can be installed with the grain going in one direction or installed cross grain.
+Depending on the color of the tile, the grain may be more visible than other designs.
 Lighter color tiles show more grain than the darker colors.
 We go to great lengths to send only tiles that meet our high standards but it is important to understand that wood does sometime have flaws.
 Sometimes the edges are rougher than others but that is because the nature of wood and not considered a defect.
 If you feel you have received a defective tile, please contact immediately and we will send out a replacement.